annaritz/easychair-to-acm-erights/README.md

 ## Notes from previous chairs:

-Mindi Shi and Yang Shen have been the Proceedings Chairs for numerous ACM-BCB conferences.
+Mindy Shi and Yang Shen have been the Proceedings Chairs for numerous ACM-BCB conferences.
 The script `convert.py` was initially developed by one of Yang Shen's students, Di Wu.
 From that README document:

 - If the outputted CSV file needs to be converted to xlsx, please use google excel sheet to open and download otherwise special characters may be wrong.